Language selection

 Table 2: Budgetary Expenditures by Standard Object (unaudited) (in dollars)

-Expenditures: Total available for use for the year ending Expended during the quarter ended Year-to-date used at Total available for use for the year ending Expended during the quarter ended Year-to-date used at
+*Planned expenditures for the year ending March 31, 2024 Expended during the quarter ended June 30, 2023 Year-to-date used at quarter-end Planned expenditures for the year ending March 31, 2023 Expended during the quarter ended June 30, 2022 Year-to-date used at quarter-end

 Transportation and communication 25,000 - - 25,000 - -